-Glenamaddy Union Workhouse was located in Mountkelly about a kilometre to the east of the town, opposite Glenamaddy Turlough and adjacent to Creggs Road Cemetery.
+Glenamaddy Union Workhouse was located in the townland of Mountkelly about a kilometre to the east of the town of Glenamaddy, opposite Glenamaddy Turlough and adjacent to Creggs Road Cemetery.
 It was erected on the Browne estate.
-It is a grim reminder of the tragedy that unfolded in Ireland towards the middle of the 19th century when famine and starvation stalked the land.
+The surviving ruins provide a grim reminder of the tragedy that unfolded in Ireland towards the middle of the 19th century when famine and starvation stalked the land.
 It was designed by the British Poor Law Commissioners’ architect, George Wilkinson, based on his standard plans to accommodate 500 inmates, a number never reached by Glenamaddy Workhouse.

-The practice of young men travelling to England for seasonal employment on farms was prevalent in the Glenamaddy area well into the twentieth century.
-Many of those involved walked to Dublin to catch the cattle boat to Holyhead.
-Sometimes they carried farm implements with which they had become accustomed with them on their journey.
+The practice of young men travelling to England in search of seasonal farm employment was prevalent in the Glenamaddy area well into the twentieth century.
+In the early days, some walked to Dublin to catch the cattle boat to Holyhead.
+Sometimes they carried their own farm implements with them which they used when work was secured on English farms.
 There were certain familiar houses that they routinely over-nighted in along the way.
 Many of them posted their wages home in the form of a sovereign or half-sovereign wrapped in newspaper on a regular basis.
-Those who opted to retain their savings had to face the prospect of being robbed on their return journey and hence they traveled in groups to improve security.
+Those who opted to retain their savings had to face the prospect of being robbed on their return journey and, hence, they travelled in groups to strengthen security.
 The farm implements they carried also helped to deter would-be highway robbers.
-This practice supplemented the meagre income which their families earned from the land and helped to pay the rent which was demanded relentlessly on a yearly or half-yearly basis.
+This practice supplemented the meager income which their families earned from the land and helped to pay the rent which was demanded relentlessly on a yearly or half-yearly basis.

-It wasn’t until the destitute from Ireland began to seek help in England that the British government woke up and seriously considered the introduction of workhouses in Ireland.
+It wasn’t until the destitute from Ireland began to seek help in England that the British government considered establishing workhouses in Ireland, by which time it was a case of too little, too late.
 Workhouses had been part of the safety net for the poor in England for many generations.
-People needed to be desperate to seek shelter in a workhouse as freedom was severely curtailed, rations were minimal and the regimental lifestyle was something people were not accustomed to.
+People needed to be desperate to seek shelter in a workhouse as property rights were forfeited, freedom was severely curtailed, rations were minimal and the regimental lifestyle was something people were not accustomed to.
 Workhouses were not designed to be welcoming institutions lest they attract too many applications for admission.
 Ratepayers which included the landlord class had to fund the operational costs and, therefore, they were most anxious to keep expenditure as low as possible.
-On the basis of he who pays the piper calls the tune, landlords usually made it their business to be elected onto the Board of Guardians.
-The Irish system differed from that in England and Wales, as the civil parish was not used as the basis for the election of guardians.
-In their place electoral divisions were formed by the amalgamation of townlands.
-The ratio of ex-officio guardians was to be at least three to one, with an election to be held among the qualified magistrates for ex-officio positions if their number exceeded the limit.
-When Ireland achieved independence in 1922 guardians were abolished and replaced by County Boards of Health.
+On the basis of he who pays the piper calls the tune, landlords usually made it their business to be elected onto the Board of Guardians where they could influence decision-making.
+The Irish system differed from that which prevailed in England and Wales, as the civil parish was not used as the basis for the election of guardians.
+In Ireland electoral divisions were formed by the amalgamation of townlands.
+The ratio of ex-officio guardians was at least three to one, with an election conducted among the qualified magistrates for ex-officio positions if the number of applicants exceeded available places.
+When Ireland achieved independence in 1922 Boards of Guardians were abolished and replaced by County Boards of Health.

 Minutes of Board of Guardian meetings show that local landlords, Browne and McDonnell, were members of the Board of Guardians of Glenamaddy Union Workhouse over a long period.
 Browne was a Protestant and McDonnell a Catholic and for various reasons they did not always see eye to eye.
 Wilkinson had been dispatched to Ireland following the Poor Law (Ireland) Act of 1838 to set establish the workhouse system.
 Glenamaddy Union was created from the southern part of Castlerea Union and covered an area of 157 square miles.
 It cost £5,250 to build and an additional £995 to fit out.
 The design was somewhat different to Wilkinson’s earlier plan and was a similar size and layout to workhouses in Urlingford and Mitchelstown which were built around the same time.
 The front of the site to the south had an entrance gateway flanked by two two-storey blocks containing school rooms and accommodation for boys and girls.
 A dispensary was also located at the workhouse entrance.
 There was a chapel where Mass was celebrated every day.
 On each side were accommodation wings for men and for women.
 To the rear, the main building had a T-shaped layout.
 The central wing running southwards was probably a single-storey block containing the dining-hall and kitchens.
 A hospital block lay to the north of the site, with a fever hospital and burial ground close by.
 The Workhouse which overlooked the turlough was surrounded in its entirety by a limestone wall which has collapsed in some places and is crumbling in others.
 Workhouses were typical institutional, functional buildings with large wards furnished with sleeping platforms that were placed too close together, straw mattresses, stone stairs and open fireplaces.
 Food was scarce, sanitation facilities very basic, discipline was strict and punishment for infringements were severe.